ethereum-optimism/optimism/specs/system_config.md

 - When started from an existing L2 chain, a previously included L1 block is determined as derivation starting point, and the system config can thus be retrieved from the last L2 block that referenced the L1 block as L1 origin:
   - `batcherHash`, `l1FeeOverhead` and `l1FeeScalar` are retrieved from the L1 block info transaction.
+  - `gasLimit` is retrieved from the L2 block header.
   - other future variables may also be retrieved from other contents of the L2 block, such as the header.

 After preparing the initial system configuration for the given L1 starting input,